hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_training.md

 Anyone interested?
 I'll also do this for sure, but I'm not feeling super-knowledgeable about Red, so probably someone would be better for this task.
 I'll let you know here, when our track will be released.

 I wonder how many people will start submitting exercises.
-Will we have a flood of curious developers, or just nobody will notice Ì†ΩÌ∏É
+Will we have a flood of curious developers, or just nobody will notice üòÉ

 [10:20:05](#9e1W_2swIMnioONvJ52SsJhcQC0-CiazOh2B1zm3dC0) <loziniak (Maciej ≈Åozi≈Ñski)>:
 https://github.com/exercism/red/issues/31